robotique-udes/zeus_rover/steve_viz/README.md

 ```

 To change the origin coordinate, change the value of `local_xy_origin` to the name of a location in the list.
 You can add as many locations to the list as you want.

+### Offline support
+To download the Google Maps satellite images you need to be connected to the internet.
+However, downloaded images are cached in `~/mapproxy/cached_data` and are available offline.